devsoominchae/k8s-from-scratch/demos/ip-viewer/README.md

-## Demo web application to show load balancing
+## Demo web application to show load balancing.

-### Create a namespace to deploy the web application
+### Create a namespace to deploy the web application.
 ######
     kubectl create namespace ip-viewer

-### Deploy the web application
+### Deploy the web application .
 ######
     kubectl apply -f deployment.yaml

-### Start a service to make the web application accessible from public
+### Start a service to make the web application accessible from public.
 ######
     kubectl apply -f service.yaml